smucclaw/internal_docs/docs/current_system/index.md

 TODO

-## The two transpiler pipelines / systems
+## The two (currently-most-functional) transpiler pipelines / systems that don't involve visualization

+There are other transpilers; these are just the ones that are currently the most functional.

 TODO

-### The Logical English transpiler and web app generation
+### The Logical English transpiler and web form generation (via JSON Schema)

 TODO